School of Family and Consumer Sciences

 Major in Interior Design

-The interior design major prepares students for careers in all areas of the field, including residential and commercial interior design.
+The interior design major prepares students with the knowledge and skills needed for careers across all areas of the field, including residential and commercial interior design.
 The program is accredited by the Council for Interior Design Accreditation (CIDA), the recognized accrediting agency for the discipline in the United States and Canada.
-Students learn to develop and communicate design concepts, solve design problems, and present solutions in an effective and professional manner.
-They also learn the specific knowledge and skills necessary to practice interior design, such as color theory, design history, hand and computer drafting, space planning, selection of interior finishes, building codes, and interior lighting.
+Students learn to develop and communicate design concepts, solve design challenges, and present solutions professionally.
+The curriculum covers essential topics, such as color theory, design history, hand and computer drafting, space planning, selection of interior finishes, building codes, and interior lighting.

 Major in Nutrition and Foods

-Majors study the relationships between dietary patterns, including intake of whole versus processed foods, nutrient status, dietary supplements, behavior and the health of individuals and populations, as well as health equity.
-Majors prepare for careers in health promotion, clinical nutrition, food service administration, community and public health nutrition, government agencies, private practice, and consulting.
-The program also prepares majors for pursuing advanced degrees, research, and careers in food and wellness industries.
+Majors study the relationships between dietary patterns, including intake of whole versus processed foods, nutrient status, dietary supplements, food and eating behaviors and the health of individuals and populations, as well as drivers of nutrition disparities.
+Majors prepare for positions in private practice, hospitals and health care systems, government agencies, non-profit organizations, schools and childcare settings, and the food, nutrition, pharmaceutical, and wellness industries.
+The program also prepares majors for pursuing advanced degrees and careers in research.
 There are three degree tracks.
-The first degree track requires the nutrition and foods major with a minor of the students choice.
-The second degree track, the dietetics concentration, is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and fulfills didactic requirements for licensing.
-Graduates of this track who complete all ACEND requirements will receive a Verification Statement and are qualified to apply for post-graduate dietetic internships in pursuit of Registered Dietitian Nutritionist certification.
+The first degree track pairs the Nutrition and Foods major with a minor of the student’s choice.
+Students in this track can customize coursework for careers in behavioral , clinical , community and public health nutrition, food service administration, public health, wellness, and many other areas.
+The second degree track, the dietetics concentration, is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This track provides cutting-edge training and valuable experiential learning opportunities for students seeking to become Registered Dietitian Nutritionists (RDNs).
+RDNs are uniquely qualified to provide medical nutrition therapy utilizing the nutrition care process in clinical and community settings.
+Graduates of this track who complete all didactic requirements will receive a Verification Statement and are qualified to apply for post-graduate dietetic internships in pursuit of the Registered Dietitian Nutritionist credential.
 The third track is for students pursuing the Texas Teacher Certification Requirements.
-See note below regarding background checks for this option.
+See the note below regarding background checks for this option.

 Note: Admittance to the Child Development Center and Texas Teacher Certification Program